aikaterna/aikaterna-cogs/README.md

 leveler - A v3 port of Stevy's v2 leveler, originally by Fixator and modified by me.
 Add the repo at: https://github.com/aikaterna/Fixator10-Cogs

+noflippedtables - A v3 port of irdumb's v2 cog with a little extra surprise included.
+Unflip all the tables.

 nolinks - A very blunt hammer to remove anything that looks like a link.
 Roles can be whitelisted and it can watch multiple channels.

 otherbot - Alert a role when bot(s) go offline.